 As John Fitch describes in the book Time Off, there are four stages of creativity.
 This was initially outlined by English social psychologist and London School of Economics co-founder Graham Wallas.

-John Fitch, co-author of Time Off and the Chief Product Officer at Voltage Control, articulates this on The Culture Factor podcast.
+John Fitch, co-founder of Time Off, articulates this on The Culture Factor podcast.
 A portion of the interview is transcribed below.

 Incubation and illumination are only activated through time off — by not doing the actual work, by doing something else.
 While you're resting, parts of you are still working.
 I came to this contrarian belief that your best work is actually cultivated outside of work.